Trusted WordPress tutorials, when you need them most.

 📅 Step 5: Manage Availability Calendars

 Once your rooms and rates are set up, the next step is to manage availability.
-The MotoPress Calendar gives you a visual overview of all your bookings across different accommodation types.
+The MotoPress Calendar gives you a visual overview of all your bookings.

-To access it, go to the Bookings » Calendar page from the WordPress dashboard.
-This lets you quickly see which rooms are booked and when, helping you stay organized and avoid double bookings.
+To access it, go to Bookings » Calendar.
+This lets you see which rooms are booked and when.
+However, you cannot click on a date in this calendar to block it out.

 Booking Calendar